-Maggie has a gift for creating gluten-free, dairy-free, egg-free, and often vegan, recipes or even converting existing recipes to meet those requirements without any flavor or texture compromises.
+Maggie has a gift for creating gluten-free, dairy-free, egg-free, and often vegan recipes—or even converting existing recipes—to meet those requirements without any flavor or texture compromises.
 When we first met in person, she had created an egg-free version of my Chewy Granola Bars and had brought some with her so that I could sample them.
 I happily did and they tasted exactly the same!
 While that version is not on her blog, you’ll definitely want to check out her Nut-Free Granola Bars.

 By the way, if you live in the Toronto area, you’re super lucky because Maggie often teaches cooking classes and presents sessions on living gluten free and healthy in her local gluten-free forums, such as Gluten-Free Garage.

-What about Maggie’s Other Recipes?
+What about She Let Them Eat Cake’s Other Gluten-Free Recipes?

 ~ Almond Dream Milkshake (serious swoon for this beverage; it lives up to its name!)